Flights Of Fancy: Exploring The Songs And Pathways Of 'The Living Bird'

 (SOUNDBITE OF YELLOW-BILLED LOON CALL)

-WEIDENSAUL: Sitting here, listening to that recording, that takes me right back to the North Slope in Alaska, which is, you know, really one of the only places where you can find the yellow-billed loon.
-And birdsong - if you've experienced it, birdsong carries you right back again.
-And it's unfortunate; most people, I think, just sort of see birdsong or hear birdsong or experience it as this - kind of this pleasant little background soundtrack that nature provides.
+WEIDENSAUL: Most people, I think, just sort of see birdsong or hear birdsong or experience it as this - kind of this pleasant little background soundtrack that nature provides.
 I was at a fishing camp with a buddy of mine a few years ago, and we stepped outside at daybreak.
 And it was a Baltimore oriole singing.
 He said, oh, he said, listen to that bird.
 He said, that's a happy bird.
 And I said, there's nothing happy about that bird.
 That bird is singing to establish his territory and drive away rivals and try to attract a mate.
 And he's come thousands of miles back from Central America to - you know, this is a matter of life and death for him.
 And he said, you know, jeez, Weidensaul, you can suck the joy out of anything, can't you?

 GROSS: (Laughter).